wp-plugins/paypal-currency-converter-basic-for-woocommerce/Readme.txt

 = How can I have 5 digits accuracy? =

 Find the PRO version of this plugin on codecanyon.net http://codecanyon.net/item/paypal-currency-converter-pro-for-woocommerce/6343249
-= How can I have 5 digits accuracy? =

-Find the PRO version of this plugin on codecanyon.net http://codecanyon.net/item/paypal-currency-converter-pro-for-woocommerce/6343249

 = How can the TAX be converted? =